olivrwitt/ow214final/README.md

 The R script in the "paper.qmd" document creates a figure displaying concentration changes over time for various nutrients in 4 different stream locations using a 9-week moving average.

+The "images" folder contains images used in the README and paper document.

 ## Details regarding data access
 Data from: [McDowell, William H., and USDA Forest Service.
 International Institute Of Tropical Forestry (IITF).
 2024.](https://doi.org/10.6073/PASTA/F31349BEBDC304F758718F4798D25458)